 Criteria

 Each of the three solutions will be evaluated based on the following criteria: cost, benefits to employees, and benefits to employers.
 Cost is defined as how much employers expect to pay to implement each solution, as well as how much they expect to save, in the long-run, by implementing each solution.
 The benefits to employees will be analyzed by how each solution positively impacts employees.
 It is most important to evaluate the employee benefits, because morale revolves around the state of employee satisfaction.
 It is also important to analyze how employers will benefit, because they foot the cost and consequence of implementing such solutions.
-The benefits to employers is evaluated based on how each solution positively impacts the employing organization.
+The benefits to employers are evaluated based on how each solution positively impacts the employing organization.
 Each of the criteria of evaluation will allow employers to assess whether each solution is the right resource to increase employee morale at its organization.

 Evaluation